bitcoin-dot-org/Bitcoin.org/en/full-node.md

 If you know how to use PGP, you should also click the *Verify Release Signatures* link on the download page to download a signed list of SHA256 file hashes.
+The 0.11 and later releases are signed by [Wladimir J. van der Laan's releases key](/laanwj-releases.asc) with the fingerprint:

+    01EA 5486 DE18 A882 D4C2  6845 90C8 019E 36C2 E964

-The file is currently signed by [Wladimir J. van der Laan's key](/laanwj.asc).
-His primary key's fingerprint is:
+Earlier releases were signed by [Wladimir J. van der Laan's regular key](/laanwj.asc).
+That key's fingerprint is:

     71A3 B167 3540 5025 D447  E8F2 7481 0B01 2346 C9A6

-Many previous releases were signed by [Gavin Andresen's key](/gavinandresen.asc).
+Even earlier releases were signed by [Gavin Andresen's key](/gavinandresen.asc).
 His primary key's fingerprint is:

     2664 6D99 CBAE C9B8 1982  EF60 29D9 EE6B 1FC7 30C1